exasol/impala-virtual-schema/doc/user_guide/impala_user_guide.md

 | Prefix    | `jdbc:impala:`                                          |
 | Files     | `ImpalaJDBC41.jar`                                      |

+IMPORTANT: Currently you have to [Disable Security Manager](https://docs.exasol.com/administration/on-premise/manage_software/manage_jdbc.htm) for the driver if you want to connect to Impala using Virtual Schemas.
+It is necessary because JDBC driver requires Java permissions which we do not grant by default.

-## Uploading the JDBC Driver to EXAOperation
+## Uploading the JDBC Driver to BucketFS

 1. [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)
 1. Upload the driver to BucketFS